 We will send you a booking form within 1 business day.
 Please note that requesting and receiving a booking form for a specific trip does not reserve or confirm the climb for you.
 Climbs are not confirmed until we receive the completed form along with the deposit.

-A 20% deposit, paid by credit card, check or wire is due at the time of booking.
+A 20% deposit, paid by credit card or wire transfer is due at the time of booking.
 The trip balance payment is due 60 days prior to trip departure.

 Once we receive the completed forms and deposit, we begin to arrange your climb, safari and lodging.
 This usually takes between 2-3 business days.
 When your climb, safari and lodging are all set up, we have officially confirmed your trip.